 Unique Perspectives, Unique Experiences

 We value the unique perspectives and experiences that international students bring to the graduate programs at the McCoy College of Business.
 If you are an international student interested in completing your master's degree at Texas State University, an AACSB-International accredited institution, please read the information below carefully and apply at your earliest convenience.
-International students are welcome to apply for any of the McCoy graduate programs including the Full-Time Cohort MBA, the Flex MBA, MAcy, MSAIT or MSHRM degree programs.
+International students are welcome to apply for any of the McCoy graduate programs including the Full-Time Cohort MBA, the Flex MBA, MAcy, MSAIT, MSHRM, MSDAIS or MSMRA degree programs.

 International Student Requirements